 Permissions for Searches

-You can use SuiteAnalytics Workbook to query your NetSuite data using the analytics data source, which offers advanced query capabilities.
-For more information about SuiteAnalytics Workbook and how you can recreate your existing saved searches to workbooks, see the following topics:
+You can use SuiteAnalytics Workbook to query your NetSuite data with the analytics data source, which gives you advanced query options.
+For more information about SuiteAnalytics Workbook and how to turn your saved searches to workbooks, see the following topics:

 Your NetSuite account administrator assigns roles to users.
-For each role, the administrator sets up permissions to view and edit objects and to complete tasks, and defines access to searches for specific record types.
+For each role, they set up permissions for viewing, editing, and searching specific record types.

-You have one or more assigned roles that you can use to log in to NetSuite.
-The permissions and search access associated with the role you use to log in determine the searches that you can run during a NetSuite session.
-For saved searches, your role's permissions and search access determine the record types for which you can create saved searches.
+You have one or more roles you can use to log in to NetSuite.
+The permissions and search access for your role decide which searches you can run.
+For saved searches, your role's permissions also decide the record types you can use for saved searches.

-NetSuite includes four different types of permissions: Lists, Reports, Setup, and Transactions.
-Five Lists type permissions determine your ability to run, export, and email searches, and to create, run, export, email, and share saved searches:
+NetSuite has four types of permissions: Lists, Reports, Setup, and Transactions.
+Five Lists type permissions control what you can do with searches and saved searches, like running, exporting, emailing, and sharing them:

 -

-Perform Search – This permission has two possible levels, View and Full.
-If you have View level for the Perform Search permission, you can run searches and saved searches, for record types to which you have access.
-If you have Full level for the Perform Search permission, you can run, create, and save searches, for record types to which you have access.
+Perform Search – This permission has two levels, View and Full.
+With View, you can run searches and saved searches for the record types you have access to.
+With Full, you can also create and save searches.

 -

-Publish Search – This permission has four possible levels, View, Create, Edit, and Full.
-If you have Create level or higher for the Publish Search permission, you can share saved searches with other users, and set up alert emails and scheduled emails of saved search results.
+Publish Search – This permission has four levels, View, Create, Edit, and Full.
+With Create level or higher, you can share saved searches, set up alert emails, and schedule emails of saved search results.
 The Audience, Roles, Email, and Execution Log subtabs are available on the saved search definition page.

 -

-Persist Search – This permission has only one possible level, Create.
-With this permission, a Persist (CSV) link becomes available for saved searches listed at Reports > Saved Searches > All Saved Searches.
-This permission enables you to extend the timeout for the saved searches you run to up to 3 hours and to save search results in a CSV file.
+Persist Search – This permission has one level only, Create.
+With it, you have a Persist (CSV) link for saved searches listed at Reports > Saved Searches > All Saved Searches.
+This permission lets you extend the timeout for saved searches to up to 3 hours and save results as a CSV file.

 -

-Export Lists – This permission has only one possible level, Create.
-With this permission, Export and Email buttons become available on your search and saved search results pages, which enables you to export and email both searches and saved searches, for record types you are allowed to access.
-This permission is activated only if you have at least the View level for the Perform Search permission.
+Export Lists – This permission has one level only, Create.
+With it, you get Export and Email buttons on your search and saved search results pages, so you can export and email searches and saved searches for the record types you can access.
+You need to have at least the View level for the Perform Search permission to activate this permission.

 -

-Tableau®Workbooks Export – This permission has only one possible level, Create.
-With this permission, the Export to Tableau Workbook button becomes available on search and saved search results pages, enabling the export of search results as analysis-ready Tableau® workbooks, for record types you are allowed to access.
-The Export to Tableau button is available only for users who also have the Export Lists permission and at least the View level of the Perform Search permission.
+Tableau®Workbooks Export – This permission has one level only, Create.
+With it, you get the Export to Tableau Workbook button on search and saved search results pages, so you can export search results as analysis-ready Tableau® workbooks for the record types you can access.
+You need to have the Export Lists permission and at least the View level of the Perform Search permission to activate this permission.

-The Create HTML Formulas in Search permission is a Setup type permission that lets users evaluate HTML code within a saved search by using the Formula(HTML) fields.
+The Create HTML Formulas in Search permission is a Setup permission that lets users use HTML code in saved searches with the Formula(HTML) fields.
 You need to enable the HTML Formulas in Search feature first to set up this permission.
 For more information, see Evaluating Code in Saved Searches Using Formula(HTML) Fields.

 Additionally: